alhaji-aki/invoicing-built/README.md

 - [x] An invoice can have at least 1 item
 - [x] Each item should have unit price, quantity, amount and description
 - [x] User Authentication and authorization
+- [ ] Generate Payment Link for invoice
+- [ ] Send Payment link to customers after invoice creation
+- [ ] Use Paystack invoices to receive payment from customers
+- [ ] Allow users to be able to resend invoice payment links to customers

 ## Project Setup